Underwater vision: Humans

-By wearing a flat diving mask, humans can see clearly underwater.
+The human eye is not adapted for underwater vision, but by wearing a flat diving mask, humans can see clearly underwater.
 The mask's flat window separates the eyes from the surrounding water by a layer of air.
 Light rays entering from water into the flat parallel window change their direction minimally within the window material itself.
 But when these rays exit the window into the air space between the flat window and the eye, the refraction is quite noticeable.
 The view paths refract (bend) in a manner similar to viewing fish kept in an aquarium.
 Linear polarizing filters decrease visibility underwater by limiting ambient light and dimming artificial light sources.

-While wearing a flat scuba mask or goggles, objects underwater will appear 33% bigger (34% bigger in salt water) and 25% closer than they actually are.
+While wearing a flat scuba mask or goggles, objects underwater will appear 33% bigger (34% bigger in salt water) or 25% closer than they actually are.
 Also pincushion distortion and lateral chromatic aberration are noticeable.
 Double-dome masks restore natural sized underwater vision and field of view, with certain limitations.

+Optical correction

+Divers can wear contact lenses under the diving mask or helmet.
+The risk of loss depends on the security of the mask or helmet, and is very low with a helmet.
+Framed lenses are available for wear in some helmets and full-face masks, but they can be difficult to defog if there is no fresh, dry, gas flow over them.
+The frame may be mounted to the helmet or mask, or worn on the head in the usual way, but they cannot be adjusted during a dive if they move out of position.

+Glasses worn outside the mask will have different refraction out of the water to underwater, because of the different refractive indices of air and water in contact with the lens surfaces.

 Diving masks can be fitted with lenses for divers needing optical correction to improve vision.
 Corrective lenses are ground flat on one side and optically cemented to the inside face of the mask lens.
-This provides the same amount of correction above and below the surface of the water.
+This provides the same amount of correction above and below the surface of the water as the curved surface of the lens is in contact with air in both cases.
 Bifocal lenses are also available for this application.
 Some masks are made with removable lenses, and a range of standard corrective lenses are available which can be fitted.
 Plastic self-adhesive lenses that can be applied to the inside of the mask may fall off if the mask is flooded for a significant period.
 Contact lenses may be worn under a mask or helmet, but there is some risk of losing them if the mask floods.